The Phantom of the Opera at the Royal Albert Hall: Idea

 To mark the milestone of 25 years, Andrew Lloyd Webber and Cameron Mackintosh planned a special 3-day production to take place at London's Royal Albert Hall in October 2011.

 Designer Matt Kinley initially planned to hold a concert-style production not unlike the Les Misérables 25th anniversary concert at the O2 Arena, but Mackintosh made it clear the show would be fully staged, as both he and Lloyd Webber felt it would not work unless it were the whole show.
 As a result, the event was planned as a full show.

 Royal Albert Hall

 Designing the staged show at the Royal Albert Hall was a daunting task, as the available space was not easy to translate a proscenium show.
-As a concert hall rather than a theatre, many of the show's elements, such as the chandelier, which, instead of falling, exploded, was to be toned down and simplified: the Royal Albert Hall was not capable of accepting a show the size of The Phantom of the Opera, or at least not the full original.
+As a concert hall rather than a theatre, many of the show's elements, such as the chandelier (which, instead of falling, exploded), were to be toned down and simplified: the Royal Albert Hall was not capable of accepting a show the size of The Phantom of the Opera, or at least not the full original.

 The balconies of the hall were used to build uprights to form an opera house proscenium with boxes on each side.
 The orchestra was elevated on a platform and backed by a screen on which the opera sets were projected, with LED screens on the lower portions of the performance stage.